-By having a smaller bargain element, you’ll likely lower the impact of AMT (or, put another way, the impact you do see from AMT will be lower than if you had a larger bargain element, all else being equal).
-If your goal is to keep the bargain element low and hopefully minimize AMT, it may make sense to exercise your incentive stock options early.
+By having a smaller bargain element, you’ll likely lower the amount of alternative minimum tax you may owe (or, put another way, the impact you do see from alternative minimum tax will be lower than if you had a more substantial bargain element, all else being equal).
+If your goal is to keep the bargain element small and hopefully minimize AMT, it may make sense to exercise your incentive stock options early.

-Do be aware that by exercising ISOs sooner rather than later, you not only buy the shares of stock via the option and possibly owe AMT, but you also hold company stock outright.
+Do be aware that by exercising incentive stock options sooner rather than later, you not only buy the shares of stock via the option and possibly owe AMT, but you also hold company stock outright.
 A single stock is subject to normal market fluctuations, including the risk/reward tradeoff associated with stock positions.

-In a worst-case scenario, you pay for shares and you owe AMT when you exercise.
-If the value of the stock then goes to zero, you lose all you originally invested to buy the shares at exercise.
+In a worst-case scenario, you pay for shares, and you owe the alternative minimum tax due on the exercise.
+If the value of the stock then goes to zero, you lose all you originally invested in buying the shares at exercise.
 (This original investment would have been equal to the exercise price multiplied the number of shares exercised.)

-You can compare this to a scenario in which the value of the stock goes to zero but you never exercised.
-Your ISOs would simply expire as worthless, and you would not have lost anything.
-This doesn’t mean you shouldn’t consider an early exercise, but it’s important to consider the absolute worst-case outcome before you do.
+You can compare this to a scenario in which the value of the stock goes to zero, but you never exercised.
+Your incentive stock options would simply expire as worthless, and you would not have lost anything.
+This doesn’t mean you shouldn’t consider an early exercise, but it’s important to consider a worst-case outcome before you do.

-The decision to exercise early (when the spread is small) may still be wise for someone looking to minimize AMT, expecting to hold the stock for the long term, and expecting the stock to appreciate in the future.
+The decision to exercise early (when the spread is small) may still be wise for someone looking to minimize alternative minimum tax, expecting to hold the stock for the long term, and hoping the stock to appreciate in the future.

 2 – Begin the Holding Period for Qualifying Disposition of Incentive Stock Options

-In order to meet the standards for a qualifying disposition of incentive stock options, a disposition that would make the profit between the exercise price and the final sale price eligible for preferential long-term capital gains treatment, a holder of incentive stock options must meet two timelines.
+To meet the standards for a qualifying disposition of incentive stock options, a disposition that would make the realized gain between the exercise price of the stock option and the final sale price eligible for preferential long-term capital gains treatment, the recipient of incentive stock options must meet two timelines.

-- The sale of the stock occurs at least two years after the grant date, AND
+- The final sale of the stock occurs at least two years after the grant date, AND

-- The sale of the stock occurs at least one year after the option was exercised.
+- The final sale of the stock occurs at least one year after the option was exercised.

 For example, let’s assume that you have the following incentive stock options: